 - Learn more about our work and meet other healthcare professionals passionate about making healthcare sustainable at one of our Sustainability School training days

 - Become active on social media; follow CSH and our partner organisations on Twitter

 Support the fossil fuel divestment campaign

 Medact have been instrumental in driving a campaign to persuade healthcare organisations such as the Royal Colleges to divest from fossil fuels.
 This has been very successful with a number of colleges pledging to divest and more agreeing to debate the issue.
 With your support this can only become more successful.
-Through these groups you will also find information on how to launch your own local campaign to challenge County Councils to divest their pension funds from fossil fuels.

 Your voice counts!